IgniteUI/indigo-design-docfx/en/components/list-custom.md

 ### Styling

-The Custom List Item in Sketch has high-level styling flexibility similar to the normal List Item with a few overrides for the Secondary Actions and control over their text, icons, and buttons colors.
+The Custom List Item has high-level styling flexibility similar to the normal List Item with a few overrides for the Secondary Actions and control over their text, icons, and buttons colors.
 Just like every List Item, it is possible to specify the Item background color through the overrides, as well.

 <img class="responsive-img" src="../images/list_item_custom_styling.png" srcset="../images/list_item_custom_styling@2x.png 2x" />